rust-lang/rfcs/text/0000-feature-metadata.md

 `doc` is the most straightforward: it accepts markdown-flavored text, and should be thought of as the equivalent to a `#[doc(...)]` attribute.
 Like doc comments, the first line should be treated as a summary.
+Intra-doc link support is not included in this RFC, so they should not be used.

 There is nothing in this RFC that cargo `must` do with this action, since it is mainly intended for the consumption of `rustdoc` or `docs.rs`.
 However, it can